Cannabis/ CBD extract tested in the lab

 What is medicinal cannabis?

 There are differences in cannabis.
-Therefore, it is clearly stated that the use of the flowers for epilepsy can only be done if it is a medical cannabis.
+Therefore, it is clearly stated that the use of the flowers in the context of epilepsy can only be done if it is a medical cannabis.
 The medical cannabis flowers are issued on prescription.
 The plants are cultivated exclusively for medical use.

 The cannabis flowers have a different CBD and THC nominal content.
 In order to better understand where the difference in THC and CBD lies, there is an overview below: